 '''

-ssoinit: Solar-System Object Initialization Utility vsn 1.1
+ssoinit: Solar-System Object Initialization Utility vsn 1.2

-A90105

 ssoinit <flags> <specifications>

 usage:

 where <flags> <specifications> must be:

 -i InputFNam

 (Input orbital elements file name)

 -o OutputFNam (Output orbital elements subset file name)

 -f1 FITSnam1

 (Name of first-frame FITS file)

 -f2 FITSnam2

 (Name of ~mid-frame FITS file)

 -f3 FITSnam3

 (Name of last-frame FITS file)

--s1 s1x s1y s1z (Sun-to-Spacecraft vector components at

-epoch of first frame, J2000, AU units)

--s2 s2x s2y s2z (Sun-to-Spacecraft vector components at

-epoch of ~middle frame, J2000, AU units)

--s3 s3x s3y s3z (Sun-to-Spacecraft vector components at

-epoch of last frame, J2000, AU units)

-Window
+-w Window

 (Half width of angle window perpendicular

-- TA7

 to the scan axis, deg; default = 2)

 -i2 SSOlist

 (Name of file containing a list of names

 of SSOs to be output independently of

 whether they are in the scan swath)

 -o2 SSOephem

 (Name of output ephemeris file for SSOs

 specified via "-i2")

-The first eight specifications above are required.
+The first five specifications above are required.

 '''

 The input orbital elements file contains the orbital elements in the format used by the 2MASS DTPGM program.
-The output orbital elements subset file contains these same elements for the subset of SSOs that fall within the scan swath defined by the epochs of the first and third FITS files (swath endpoints) and the Window parameter.
+The output orbital elements subset file contains these same elements for the subset of SSOs that fall within the scan swath defined by the epochs of the first and third FITS files (swath endpoints) and the window parameter.
 In addition to these SSOs' orbital elements, this file also contains six intermediate parameters per SSO to save time in the ssoid module.
 These six parameters are evaluated at the epoch of the second FITS file.
 Thus for every SSO in the subset file, there are two lines of ASCII text: the line from the input orbital elements file and a line containing the three components of the spacecraft-centered unit vector to the SSO, the mean motion, the topocentric distance, and the eccentric anomaly.